biancanistor23/biancanistor23/README.md

 ## Education

-- **BBU Faculty of Mathematics and Computer Science** - Bachelor of Computer Science (Expected Graduation: 2025)
+- **BBU Faculty of Mathematics and Computer Science** - Bachelor of Computer Science 2022-2025

 ## Contact Me